Laviza-falaknaz/DeliveryExcellenceApp/API_DOCUMENTATION.md

 **Important Notes:**
 - Users must exist before creating orders (upsert users first)
 - Orders are linked to users via the `email` field
-- All monetary amounts are in pence/cents (multiply by 100)
+- All monetary amounts are in minor units (pence/cents/fils) - multiply by 100
+- Currency field determines how amounts are displayed in the portal
+- Timeline milestones enable gamified delivery tracking visualization
 - Dates must be in ISO 8601 format with timezone
+- Timeline milestones can be null or omitted for future milestones

 ---